 In hindsight, especially when suffering from post-breakup anxiety, we tend to see things more favorably (with rose-colored glasses) than the actual reality of the situation.
 Staying in this state long-term isn't good for our mental health.
 We have to learn to accept the good times as memories, not a sign that you will get back together.

 You do not need to make out your ex to be a terrible person to be able to get over them, you just need to allow yourself to remember what it was about the relationship that made it ultimately come to an end.
+The time after the breakup is a time for you to heal, a time for you to work on your anxiety, and reflect on who you are after the breakup.

 How BetterHelp Can Support You